sf-wdi-29/angular_book_app/README.md

   });
   ```

+> Note: `{@id: "_id"}` is a mapping between the route pattern (e.g. `/books/:id)` and the name of the key that holds the id in the book JSON.
+Since it's a mongo database our id is `_id`.

 ## Base Challenges

-1. Display all the posts with all their attributes including the photo.
+1. Display all the books with all their attributes including the photo.
-1. Create a form to add a new post.
+1. Create a form to add a new book.
 Make it work!
-1. Add an edit button next to each post.
+1. Add an edit button next to each book.
 Make it work!
-1. Add a delete button next to each post.
+1. Add a delete button next to each book.
 Make it work!

 ## Stretch Challenges
-Link the `title` of each post to a view that shows only the details for that post. **Hints:**
+Link the `title` of each book to a view that shows only the details for that book. **Hints:**

 * Use `ui-router` and `ng-view` to set up multiple views in your Angular app.
-* Use `$routeParams` to figure out which post to display.
+* Use `$routeParams` to figure out which book to display.
-* Your view for a single post will have a different controller than your view that displays all posts.
+* Your view for a single book will have a different controller than your view that displays all books.